xtharakax/multi-pilot/README.md

 3. 💬 **Use** the chat participant `@multi-pilot` and ask your question
 4. ✅ **Select** the AI models you want to interact with using the "Select Models" command

 ### 🌟 Core Features
-- 🌐 **Multi-Model Support**: Interact with multiple AI models simultaneously (supports up to 6 models)
-- 🖥️ **Real-Time Response Comparison**: View responses from different AI models side by side in a split view
+- Compare answers from multiple AI models side by side
-- 🎛️ **Model Selection**: Choose which AI models to use through a simple selection interface
-- 💾 **Persistent Settings**: Your model preferences are saved between sessions
-- 🧠 **Enhanced Prompts**: Automatic prompt enhancement using available AI models to improve response quality
-- 🕒 **Conversation History**: Maintains context from previous interactions for more coherent responses
-- 🔄 **Dynamic Response Updates**: Real-time streaming of AI responses with typing indicators
-- 👁️ **Model Visibility Control**: Toggle visibility of individual model responses
+- Instantly enhance prompts for better AI results
+- Choose and save your favorite models
+- Streamlined, real-time response updates

 ## 🎯 Using the New Prompt Enhancement Features